anybill/documentation/api_vendor.md

 ## Store API
 <p>
-  With these Endpoints the Stores of an Vendor can be managed.
+  With these Endpoints the stores of an Vendor can be managed.
   This can also be done on the anybill Partner Portal.
 </p>